-(N. Harwood St, Leonard St, Crockett St, Wade St, N. Olive St, Woodall Rodgers Frontage Roads, McKinney, N. St. Paul St, N. Akard St, Ann Williams Way)
+(N. Harwood St., Leonard St., Crockett St., Wade St., N. Olive St., Woodall Rodgers Frontage Roads, McKinney, N. St. Paul St., N. Akard St., Flora St., and Ann Williams Way)

 Pedestrian Priority Streets will provide a more serene experience for those traveling on foot by significantly calming vehicles and enhancing pedestrian and bicycle accommodations and green amenities.
 Some Pedestrian Priority streets will share some characteristics with District Connectors.
-However, these streets are intended to more specifically focus on changes to the pedestrian environment that improve comfort than District Connectors.
+However, these streets are intended to more specifically focus on changes to the pedestrian environment that improve comfort more than District Connectors.